1001-digital/check-address/README.md

    }
    ```

-*Note:* You might have to link your contract for testing during development:
+*Note:* You will have to link the library when creating your contract during development:
 ```js
 const CheckAddress = await ethers.getContractFactory('CheckAddress');
 const library = await CheckAddress.deploy()